jahands/new-redirector-replit/scripts/README.md

 May add language descriptions in the future to languages.json

-Right now I'm manually converting languages.json to JS and copying to help.html
+Right now I'm manually copying languages.json to help.html